Ezra C. Carleton

 Ezra Child Carleton (September 6, 1838 – July 24, 1911) was a U.S. Representative from the 7th district of Michigan.

 Carleton was born in St. Clair, Michigan, where he attended the common schools and graduated from the Port Huron High School in 1859.
-He engaged in business as a hardware merchant in Port Huron and served as mayor of Port Huron in 1881 and 1882.
+He engaged in business as a hardware merchant in Port Huron, running the business "Wim Stewart & Co" with two business partners.
+In 1881, he received the Democratic nomination for mayor of Port Huron, a position he occupied from 1881 to 1882.